-The roof was a gable design covered with asphalt/fiberglass shingles.
-Observation of the roof surfaces and flashing was performed from a ladder at the eaves due to excessive pitch.
+The roof was a gable and hip design covered with asphalt/fiberglass shingles.
+Observation of the roof surfaces and flashing was performed from the ground level with the aid of binoculars due to inaccessability.
 There was one layer of shingles.